meyerls/FruitNeRF/README.md

 <h1 style="text-align: center;">:apple: :pear: FruitNeRF:  A Generalized Framework for Counting Fruits in Neural Radiance Fields :peach: :lemon:</h1>

-<p style="align:justify">**Abstract**: We introduce FruitNeRF, a unified novel fruit counting framework that leverages state-of-the-art view synthesis methods
+<p style="align:justify"><b>Abstract</b>: We introduce FruitNeRF, a unified novel fruit counting framework that leverages state-of-the-art view synthesis methods
 to count any fruit type directly in 3D.
 Our framework takes an unordered set of posed images captured by a monocular camera and segments fruit in each image.
 To make our system independent of the fruit type, we employ a foundation model that generates binary segmentation masks for any fruit.
 Utilizing both modalities, RGB and semantic, we train a semantic